presidentbeef/brakeman-site/source/docs/faq/index.markdown

 ### Why is a variable shown as "SomeModel.new" when it clearly is not?

 Records from a model will be sometimes displayed this way.

-This happens, for example, when a collection of query results is being iterated over.
+For example, if `User` is a model and there is an action like

+    class UsersController

+      def list
+        @users = User.all
+      end

+    end

+and a corresponding view containing

+    <% @users.each do |user| %>
+      <%= user.name %>
+    <% end %>

+This will produce a warning (in Rails 2.x) that looks like

+    Unescaped model attribute near line 3: User.new.name

 ### Brakeman reports 0 warnings.
 Am I safe?